 Shell Beach Tidepools

-Shell Beach is a favorite location for tidepooling.
+Sonoma Coast State Park’s Shell Beach is a favorite location for tide pooling.
 State Park Roving Naturalists can be found here to help visitors safely learn about the flora and fauna of the coast.

 North Salmon Creek Beach

 North Salmon Creek Beach is an ideal beach for kids on the Sonoma Coast.
 It has a wide sandy beach and a lagoon that forms where the sand closes the mouth of Salmon Creek.
-The lagoon makes this a safe place for young children to splash around.
+Though it’s best to avoid playing in the ocean, the lagoon makes this a safe place for young children to splash around.